IvanKolchanov/ImageToSymbols1.0/README.md

   7. Then the program calculates average lightness for group's of pixels each representing one symbol and depending on the lightness the most appropriate symbol is chosen

 !!!
 Feature/bug/strange behaviour of windows is that on some devices it is possible to set the font to umimanagably small values like 1 pixel wide and 2 pixels high, even though through consoles setting the smallest possible is 5 to 10 pixels (it says that the actual values are 2 to 5, but it is proven wrong if you take a photo of the console)!!!

 !!!
 Using the feature you can make the font very small just by rescaling the console window with your fingers on a touchsreen or on a touchpad, allowing the user to output images in almost original quality!!!

 Instructions for work are here and in the program itself:

   Main menu:
-     Press the number of the command on your keyboard
      1. Transform an image to symbols
      2. Change the brightness coefficient
      3. Change color inversion